norulshahlam/assignment-school-admin-api/README.md

 # Assignment for technical assessment [(Requirement)](https://gist.github.com/ongbt/b06720e106a4a02ddf33de7bc5537e19#backend-api-asessment)

 ### Introduction

 The School Admin project is an API service that register teachers to students.
 It provides a secure and easy-to-use platform for teachers to view their list of students.

+### Features
+The School Administration API provides the following features:

+- Student & teacher registration
+- Register single/multiple student to teacher
+- De-register single student from teacher
+- View all teacher with registered students

 ### Technology Stack
-The School Administration API is built using the following technology stack:
+This application is built using the following technology stack:

 - Java 11
 - Spring Boot Framework